appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 <dd>

 Allows you to embed HTML and CSS *(within `<style>` tags)* to render within the Iframe.
 When this property has a value, it overrides the URL property.

 In addition to static HTML, you can display data generated dynamically from queries or JavaScript functions in the **srcDoc** property using the mustache syntax `{{ }}`.

-**Example**: suppose you want to create a simple time-picker with HTML and CSS.
+**Example**: suppose you want to create a simple time-picker:

 ```html